-If you return from military service, be sure to contact the Plan Office as soon as possible for more details on your make up contribution rights.
 If you are a non-sailing employee, you may change or stop your contribution amount at the times permitted by your employer.
 Contact your employer's payroll department for details.
 To change or stop, you must submit a new 401(k) Plan Enrollment/Election Form to your employer's payroll department.